Important Educational Disclaimer

 IRA Ownership Has Surged Over the Past Decade

-According to the Investment Company Institute’s 2025 research, 44% of U.S. households owned IRAs in mid-2024, up from 34% a decade earlier—representing 10 percentage points of growth.
-Total IRA assets reached $18 trillion by Q2 2025, representing 35-38% of all U.S. retirement assets.
+According to Investment Company Institute research, 44% of U.S. households owned an IRA in mid-2024, up from 34% a decade earlier.
+That’s a 10-point jump in ownership over ten years.
+Total IRA assets reached $18 trillion by Q2 2025, which works out to roughly 35-38% of all U.S. retirement assets.

-Traditional IRAs remain more common at 33% household ownership versus 26% for Roth IRAs, but the gap is narrowing rapidly, especially among younger investors who heavily favor Roth accounts.
+Traditional IRAs are still more common at 33% household ownership versus 26% for Roth IRAs, but the gap is closing fast, especially among younger investors who lean heavily toward Roth.

 The Dramatic Shift Toward Roth Among Young Investors